JrSchmidtt/lunar-vscode-theme/README.md

 ## Contribute

 If you'd like to contribute to the development or improvement of the LunarVim Dark Theme, visit our [GitHub repository](https://github.com/JrSchmidtt/lunar-vscode-theme).

-## License

-This extension is free to use and open-source.
-It is distributed under the [MIT License](LICENSE.md).

 ---